bobalazek/sms-sender/README.md

-# SMS Sender - Web
+# SMS Sender

-The web app for the SMS sender.
+A home-made API for sending SMS.
+Meant for development purposes.

 ## Usage